 Install Whisperer

 Download from the Mac App Store.
-The base app is free.
+Free to start.

 Grant Permissions

-Whisperer needs Microphone (to record), Accessibility (to insert text), and Input Monitoring (for the Fn key shortcut).
+Whisperer asks for Microphone, Accessibility (to insert text), and Input Monitoring (for the Fn shortcut).
+Standard macOS permission stuff.

 Create a VS Code Profile

-Open settings and create a per-app profile for VS Code with Code Mode enabled.
+In settings, create a per-app profile for VS Code with Code Mode on.

 Daily Workflow#